-3.3.5 Addressing Equitable Regional Development
+3.5 Addressing Equitable Regional Development

 - Allocation of about Tk.
-100 crore can be introduced as special funds for development projects at upazila levels which will be implemented by the upazila parishads and union parishads (UPs).
-Priority should be given to proposals and projects with access to local funds (from the respective union and upazila parishads). - Revitalisation of Mongla Port is important for economic development of western region, and also in view of the renewed effort to improve connectivity with India including allowing India the use of Mongla Port.
-Mongla is currently constrained by underdeveloped highway corridor adjoined by some major ferry services.
-Direct railway link from Dhaka to Mongla Port through special projects under the ADP will need to be undertaken. - Government may allocate funds for training and skill development programmes in the backward regions to increase the number of migrant workers from those areas.
-These programmes may be implemented jointly by the government agencies and non-government organisations (NGOs). - Investment in infrastructure development projects focusing on development of tourism sector in the lagged and potential regions (such as three hill tracts districts, Sundarban, Kuakata) will be helpful in reducing regional inequality.
+100 crore can be introduced as special funds for development projects at upazilla levels which will be implemented by the Upazilla Parishads and Union Parishads.
+Priority should be given to proposals and projects, which could ensure access to local fund (from the respective Union and Upazilla parishads). - Revitalisation of Mongla port is important for economic development of western region and also in view of the renewed effort to improve connectivity with India including allowing India the use of Mongla Port.
+Mongla is constrained by under-developed highway corridor with major ferry service.
+Direct railway link from Dhaka to Mongla port through special projects under the ADP will be needed.

+- Government may allocate funds for training and skill development programmes in the backward regions to increase the number of migrant workers from the backward regions.
+These programmes may be implemented jointly by the government agencies and NGOs. - Investment in infrastructure development projects focusing on development of tourism sector in the lagged and potential regions (like three hill tracts districts, Sundarban, Kuakata) will be helpful in reducing regional inequality.